Vonng/pigsty/docs/v-infra.md

 ### `ansible_host`

-Consider using the **Ansible connection parameter** if the target machine is hidden behind an SSH springboard machine, or if some customization has been made that prevents direct access via the `ssh ip` method.
+Consider using the **Ansible connection parameter** if the target machine is hidden behind an SSH springboard machine, or if some customization has been made that prevents direct access via the `ssh IP method.

 As follows, [`ansible_host`](v-infra.md#ansible_host) tells Pigsty to access the target database node by way of `ssh node-1` instead of `ssh 10.10.10.11` by way of SSH alias.
-In this way, the user can freely specify the connection method to the database node and save the connection configuration in `~/.ssh/config` of the administrative user for independent management.
+In this way, the user can freely specify the connection method to the database node and save the connection config in the `~/.ssh/config` of the administrative user for independent management.

 ```yaml
   pg-test: